 It sounds like a recreational activity.
 And, for a sadist or a sociopath, maybe it is.
 But this is what it looks like.
-Take a good look, because this is what we do now.
-And not everyone we do it to is a terrorist.
+Take a good look, because this

 In this position, what would you do to end this situation?
 What would you say, what would you admit to — truthful or not — in order to be able to sit up and draw an unimpeded breath again?
 Supposedly, this treatment won’t cause organ failure, impede significant bodily function, or kill you, but do you know that?
 And how much of this would it take to make you wish that it would kill you, since — other than a less-than-reality-based “confession” — may as far as you know be the only way to end this treatment?

 And if that’s not entertaining enough, you can get a taste of what many Americans apparently have a taste for via Channel 4’s Guantanamo Guidebook documentary.
 And remember that much is left out of what you’re seeing here, as there are some approved methods of torture that the BBC couldn’t justify doing to volunteers, and that might even have been illegal for the facilitators of the exercise to do to voluntary inmates.
 But it’s what we’ve done and are doing to people who aren’t involved in terrorism or with terrorists.

 I can’t remember the last time I wrote about torture, but I remember when I gave up blogging about torture.

 I’ve blogged about extraordinary rendition before.
 To the point that I’m no longer even sure what can be said about that hasn’t already been said.
 Nor am I sure anymore that anything that’s said about it makes a damn bit of difference beyond merely documenting the atrocities for anyone who may bother to seek out the information.
 The reality is that it happens, and it will continue to happen; in our names, on our dime.
 It doesn’t even appear to matter whether a majority back the use of torture or not.